s-gbz/grilborzer.github.io/_posts/2020-07-27-trying-out-morning-pages.md

 - Two pages don't cut it either.
 I noticed that it's usually "easy" to fill the first two pages.
-It requires a hunch of self reflection to find a topic for the third page.
+It requires a hunch of self-reflection to find a topic for the third page.
 That seems like a good thing to me.

 - Writing more than three pages could be alright, but maybe it's helpful to set a limit, because it's easy to get lost.
-I guess it can be exploitable to write really longfold Morning Pages and feel productive.
+I guess it can be exploitable to write really long fold Morning Pages and feel productive.
-The practice is beneficial, assuming that it enriches our life quality, but most of us have other responsibilities beside scribling like mad men.
+The practice is beneficial, assuming it enriches our life quality, but most of us have other responsibilities beside scribbling like mad men.

 This is of course just my opinion and one of many possible conclusions.
 What are your thoughts?